juanc07/elizaos-plugin-twilio/ReadMe.txt

-The basis ENV file should contain this
+#The ENV file should contain this

 # Cache Configs
 CACHE_STORE=database